Colosseum, Roman Forum, Spanish Steps… These are some of the iconic places you can’t miss when in Rome.

 Although the smallest among other six siblings, Capitoline Hill owns attractions, the importance of which far surpasses its size.
 Palazzo dei Conservatori, Palazzo Nuovo, and Palazzo Senatorio are just some of the landmarks you can’t miss in this section of Rome.

 The oldest market in Rome, Campo de’ Fiori is teeming with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
 In the evening, it turns into a nightlife center – all thanks to vibrant restaurants and bars nearby.

 11. Vatican City

 Yet you don’t need an additional visa to visit the Vatican.
-Even an entry stamp is not needed to see the city-state and explore some of its unfading treasures, such as St. Peter’s Basilica and Vatican Museums.
+Even an entry stamp is not needed to see the city-state and explore some of its unfading treasures, such as the St. Peter’s Basilica and the Vatican Museums.